DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 **The Technology**: Learning to maintain healthy boundaries between the spheres:

-- **Self ↔ Kinship**: Being generous with your community without losing yourself in others' problems
+- **Self ↔ Tribe**: Be generous with your community without losing yourself in others' problems
+- **Tribe ↔ Alliance**: Share loads and mediate conflicts across allied groups instead of escalating
-- **Kinship ↔ System**: Engaging with necessary institutions without letting them colonize your relationships
+- **Alliance ↔ System**: Engage necessary institutions without letting them colonize your relationships
-- **Information boundaries**: Consuming information consciously rather than being consumed by it
+- **Information boundaries**: Consume information consciously rather than being consumed by it
-- **Attention boundaries**: Choosing where to focus rather than being pulled by whatever is loudest
+- **Attention boundaries**: Choose where to focus rather than being pulled by whatever is loudest

 **Why This Matters**: Without clear boundaries, you become a conduit for other people's unresolved charge rather than a source of stability and clarity.